 Sunset Piano Opus 3

-Sunset Piano has begun its San Francisco residency.
+Sunset Piano in San Francisco

 In the summer of 2013, Mauro ffortissimo placed a dozen pianos in beautiful natural settings along the San Mateo Coastline.
 It generated a lot of attention, and we were invited by Ellyn Parker from the mayor's office in San Francisco to bring the project to SF.
 Now that idea has taken shape.